 Get a Personal Price Estimate

 Get an individualized, out-of-pocket cost estimate.
-This is the best way to understand the price you will have to pay after insurance.
+It's the best way to understand the price you'll have to pay after insurance.

 Compare Prices in Virginia

 The Virginia PricePoint online tool gives you free and simple access to hospital pricing in Virginia.
 You can get a detailed report about a the price of a procedure at a single hospital or compare several hospital prices.

 Compare prices: Use the hospital price tool now.

 Find free, comprehensive guides on everything you need to know about paying for healthcare, insurance issues and asking the right questions.